LEAP

 Cats Kick Cancer

-For Lexington District One students or staff who are struggling financially due to a tough battle with cancer, your LEAP application will also be considered for additional support from the Cats Kick Cancer Fund.
-The LHS Boys Soccer Team and Coach Will Gettys caringly established this fund in 2018 to help support individuals in Lexington District One who are battling cancer.
-The team members are passionate about the cause and the Educational Foundation is privileged to receive donations each year and administer the fund along with its LEAP Emergency Fund.
-Watch our Cats Kick Cancer video to learn more about this wonderful, restricted fund that supports Lexington District One students and employees who are battling cancer!
+The team members are passionate about the Cats Kick Cancer effort and the Educational Foundation leadership is privileged to receive donations each year and administer the fund along with its LEAP Emergency Fund.
+Watch our Cats Kick Cancer video to learn more about this wonderful, restricted fund that supports Lexington District One students, employees and student’s parents who are battling cancer and need temporary grant aid to make ends meet!

 LEAP Representatives